SpenceKonde/megaTinyCore/megaavr/extras/Ref_Defines.md

 } else if (MILLIS_TIMER & 0x80) {
   //RTC
 }
 ```

+Note also the existence of the run-time function,

 ### Timer identifier interpretation (digitalPinToTimer() return values)
 These are 8-bit values.
 They are fully enumerated and much more detail provided near the end of this document.